COMMITMENTS AND CONTINGENCIES

 Executive Severance Agreement

-On July 10, 2020, Duos Technologies Group, Inc. (the Company) announced that the Chief Executive Officer and President of the Company (the former CEO) would retire from these positions, effective as of September 1, 2020 (the CEO Transition).
-In order to facilitate a transition of his duties, the Company and the former CEO entered into a separation agreement which became effective as of July 10, 2020 (the Separation Agreement).
-Pursuant to the Separation Agreement, the former CEOs employment with the Company ended on September 1, 2020 and will receive separation payments over a 36-month period equal to his base salary plus $75,000 as well as certain limited health and life insurance benefits.
-The Separation Agreement also contains confidentiality, non-disparagement and non-solicitation covenants and a release of claims by the former CEO who continues to serve as Chairman of the Board of Directors of the Company.
-The Separation Agreement resulted in a one-time charge of approximately $885,000 which will be amortized in equal amounts over the 36-month term of the agreement.
+As previously disclosed, on July 10, 2020, the Company announced that Mr. Arcaini would retire from these positions, effective as of September 1, 2020 (the CEO Transition).
+In order to facilitate a transition of his duties, the Company and Mr. Arcaini entered into a separation agreement which became effective as of July 10, 2020 (the Separation Agreement).
+Pursuant to the Separation Agreement, Mr.Arcainis employment with the Company ended on September 1, 2020 and he will receive separation payments over a 36-month period equal to his base salary plus $75,000 as well as certain limited health and life insurance benefits.
+The Separation Agreement also contains confidentiality, non-disparagement and non-solicitation covenants and a release of claims by Mr. Arcaini who continued to serve as Chairman of the Board of Directors of the Company.
+The Corporate Governance and Nominating Committee did not submit Mr. Arcaini for re-election as a director and on November 19, 2020 at the Annual Shareholders meeting a new non-Executive Chairman was appointed.

-In accordance with the agreement the Company will pay to the Executive the total sum of approximately $885,000, to be paid by the Company in biweekly installments over the thirty-six (36) month period beginning on the first regular Company pay period after September 1, 2020.
-Notwithstanding the foregoing, the status of the Executive as a Specified Employee as defined in Internal Revenue Code Section 409A has the effect of delaying any payments to Executive hereunder for six (6) months after the Separation Date.
-The Company will pay to the Executive on March 1, 2021, a lump sum amount equal to the first six (6) months of payments of approximately $148,000 owed to the Executive then continue to pay Executive in bi-weekly installments for thirty (30) months thereafter, as contemplated in the Employment Agreement.
-In addition, the Company will pay one-half of the Executives current life insurance premiums for thirty-six (36) months of approximately $1,200 and provide and pay for the Executives health insurance for eighteen (18) months following the Separation of approximately $1,700.
-Unvested options in the amount of 50,358 became exercisable and vested in their entirety on the Separation Date ($95,127).
-The Company made payment of his attorneys fees for legal work associated with the negotiation and drafting of this Agreement of approximately $17,000.
+In accordance with the Separation Agreement the Company will pay to Mr. Arcaini the total sum of $747,788.
+Notwithstanding the foregoing, the status of Mr. Arcaini as a Specified Employee as defined in Internal Revenue Code Section 409A has the effect of delaying any payments to Mr. Arcaini under the Separation Agreement for six months after the Separation Date.
+On March 1, 2021, the Company paid to Mr. Arcaini a lump-sum amount equal to the first six months of payments, or $124,631, owed to Mr. Arcaini and the Company will continue to pay him in bi-weekly installments for 30 months thereafter, as contemplated in the Arcaini Employment Agreement.
+In addition, the Company will pay one-half of Mr. Arcainis current life insurance premiums for 36 months of approximately $1,200 and provide and pay for his health insurance for 18 months following the Separation Date of approximately $1,700.
+Unvested options in the amount of 50,358 became exercisable and vested in their entirety on the Separation Date valued at $95,127.
+The Company made payment of his attorneys fees for legal work associated with the negotiation and drafting of the Separation Agreement of approximately $17,000.

 The entire disclosure for commitments and contingencies.